rob-burrus/CarND-LaneLines-P1/README.md

 **Gaussian Smoothing**

 Apply gaussian smoothing before running canny.
 This is a way of suppressing noise and spurious gradients by averaging.
-Note: cv2.Canny() applies gaussian smoothing internally, but it is not a changeable parameter, and lane detection can benefit from more smoothing)
+Note: cv2.Canny() applies gaussian smoothing internally, but it is not a changeable parameter, and lane detection can benefit from more smoothing

 ![gaussian blur](gaussianblur_grey.png)

 **Canny Edge Detection**

-The canny edge detection algorithm will first detect strong edge (string gradient) pixels above the high_threshold, and reject pixels below the low_threshold.
+The canny edge detection algorithm will first detect strong edge (strong gradient) pixels above the high_threshold, and reject pixels below the low_threshold.
 Next, pixels with values between low_threshold and high_threshold will be included as long as they are connected to strong edges.
-The output id a binary image with white pixels tracing the detected edges and black everywhere else.
+The output is a binary image with white pixels tracing the detected edges and black everywhere else.

 ![canny](canny.png)